-- First-Year Greek Grammar - Learn the basics of Greek grammar and translate the book of John.
+First-year Greek Grammar - Learn the basics of Greek grammar and translate passages from the New Testament.

-- Classical Greek Literature (Spring) - Translation of Classical Greek texts (e.g., Sophocles, Homer, Herodotus, Plato) to enhance Greek translation skills and appreciate the broader context of Greek literature.
+Classical Greek Literature - Translate Classical Greek texts (e.g., Sophocles, Homer, Herodotus, Plato) in order to enhance Greek translation skills and appreciate the broader context of Greek literature.

-What can you do with a background in biblical languages?
+What can you do with a background in Greek?

-- Teaching on the college level - Some graduate degrees in preparation for careers in teaching.
+Careers in teaching - Some pursue graduate degrees in preparation for careers in teaching.

 Our students are excited about the classes we offer and find they can easily begin advanced work at other institutions or continue learning on their own.
-Those with additional areas of interest often try to fit at least one to two years of Greek or Hebrew into their primary field of study.
 Regardless of your goals, you will never regret the time you spend learning Greek and you will always appreciate the insights it gives you into the biblical text.

 Meet Your Professors

 Dr. Al Baylis